dapgo/Menu4multiple_Webrowsers/README.md

 Other feature of this Menu is to allow the sharing of a common profile folder among different compatible Firefox webbrowser (Basilisk, FF56, Waterfox, Basilisk forks) or (Palemoon, FF27, PM forks).
 So, it is great help to allow the testing of a different webbrowser but using the same configuration than on you daily browsers.

-(Below screenshots are outdated, at the moment Menu is a bit better and nicer.
-Posix/MacOSx version is at betastage and lacks of many features)
+(Below screenshots can be outdated, at the moment Menu is a bit better and nicer.
+Windows batch and BashPosix Linux/MacOSx are not completely aligend, so there are some differences)

  ![icon](screenshots/MenuFF_menu1.png)
  ![icon](screenshots/MenuFF_menu2.png)